 THE FORMAL EGOIST: The formal egoist is perhaps the most elusively like to the proper egoist.
 For the formal egoist knows that an egoist looks to the satisfaction of the whole chap.
 Actually the formal egoist can know more about egoism than the egoist himself.
-For the formal egoist really wants to be an egoist - and he follows the recipe he has found to the last little detail, and sets out to find I lean to the same judgement, and do in particular not see present-day reductionism as a solution to the problem.
-First of all, I do not think reductionism is universally valid, and secondly, even if it were, our mere biology would probably be of such a nature as to make our values incapturable through fixed axioms at the level on which we normally live and breathe.
+For the formal egoist really wants to be an egoist - and he follows the recipe he has found to the last little detail, and sets out to find even new nuances.
+There is only one thing missing, and that is his realisation that there is no recipe.
+Egoism is not a religious or ideological system to be followed by duty, but simply the being and awareness of oneself.